fmaymone/timeslot-api/doc/api/v1/slots/create_groupslot.markdown

 Name : commentsCounter
 Description : Number of comments on the slot

-Name : reslotsCounter
-Description : Number of reslots for this slot

 Name : shareUrl
 Description : Share URL for this slot, nil if not yet shared